megabytis/nodeGym/01-node-core/01-import-export/notes-2.md

    module.exports() happen

 5. **_ Caching _**
     When you require() a module, Node.js caches/saves it in memory.
-Subsequent/further require() of the same module, return the same pre-saved instance instead of reloading/reevaluating the file. e.g. :---
+Subsequent/further require() of the same module, return the same pre-saved instance, instead of reloading/reevaluating the file. e.g. :---
+    ```js
     // math.js
     console.log('This runs ONLY ONCE!');
     module.exports = { sum: (a, b) => a + b };